iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/misc/getProtectedDataPricingParams.md

 # getProtectedDataPricingParams

-Method to get all distribution params from a protected data.
+Method to get all distribution params for a protected data.

-Inside a collection, a protected data can be in a number of different states:

-- Not distributed, ie. only the collection's owner can see it
-- For free (equivalent to renting with a price of 0)
-- For rent
-- Included in the subscription bundle
-- For rent AND included in the subscription bundle
-- For sale

 ## Usage